Whiteboards Stimulate Student Learning

 Start with a clean slate next semester -- introduce mini-whiteboards to your classroom!
 Students love working on their own whiteboards; it's a great way of keeping an entire class actively involved in a lesson.
 Education World offers five lessons to engage students in learning with whiteboards.
-Included: Tips from whiteboard users plus alternatives to whiteboards!

 Individual student whiteboards are the 21st-century version of the chalk slates used by students in colonial times!
-As thousands of teachers have found, whiteboards are a great way of actively involving students in the learning process -- and a terrific tool for immediate feedback and assessment.
+As thousands of teachers have found, they're are a great way of actively involving students in the learning process -- and a terrific tool for immediate feedback and assessment.

 Mini-whiteboards are easy to make.